TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryHelper/Index.rst

 the input is not strict enough to reliably use the SQL parts in queries directly.

 The whole class is marked as `@internal`, **should not be used by extension authors** and may - if things go wrong - change at will.
-The class will hopefully vanish mid-term.
-However, there may be situations when the class methods can become handy if extension authors :ref:`migrate <database-migration>` their own extensions away from `TYPO3_DB` to Doctrine DBAL.
-In practice, the Core will *most likely* add proper deprecations to single methods if they are target of removal later.

 Extension developers may keep this class in mind for migration, but **must not** use methods for new code created from scratch.
 Apart from that, as can be seen below, using